 Nope.
 Any written project can benefit from a developmental edit: blog posts, books, training programs, websites, even a LinkedIn summary.
 It's always a smart idea to hire a professional to give your work a once-over.
 Everybody misses something.
 Even internal writers or marketers can be too close to material to see whether it's any good.

 This is where I can be of service.
 I've critiqued, coached, revised, and polished other peoples' writing since 1994.
-After working with me, my clients have gone on to make bestseller lists, secure job interviews or school acceptances, and place in writing competitions.
+After working with me, my clients have gone on to get agent representation for their books, make bestseller lists, secure job interviews or school acceptances, and place in writing competitions.

 Rates & Process

 Fees vary depending on the project's complexity, length, and your needs.
 Rush turnaround fees apply.
-For most edits, I charge a per page rate and can provide you an estimate after seeing a sample of your work.
+For most edits, I charge a flat fee based on a per page rate and can provide you an estimate after seeing a sample of your work (usually a single chapter or 10-15 pages).

 WHAT CLIENTS SAY